Bregman dynamics, contact transformations and convex optimization: Contact geometry in optimization

 Let us present a simple but important example of contact manifold: we take $C=\R^{2n+1}$ and specify the same contact structure in 2 different ways, corresponding to different choices of coordinates.
 Afterwards we prove that it amounts to the same structure by providing an explicit contactomorphism between the two.

-\begin{example}[The standard contact structure in canonical coordinates] The standard structure is defined as the kernel of the $1$--form
+\begin{example}[The standard contact structure in canonical coordinates] \rm The standard structure is defined as the kernel of the $1$--form

-where $X\in\R^{n}$, $P\in\R^{n}$ and $S\in \R$ are Cartesian coordinates in $\R^{2n+1}$. \end{example} We use ``standard'' because one can show that a contact structure on any manifold looks like this one locally~\cite{geiges2008introduction}. \begin{example}[The standard contact structure in non--canonical coordinates] This structure is defined as the kernel of the $1$--form
+\end{example} We use ``standard'' because one can show that a contact structure on any manifold looks like this one locally~\cite{geiges2008introduction}. \begin{example}[The standard contact structure in non--canonical coordinates] \rm This structure is defined as the kernel of the $1$--form

-where $(\tilde X,\tilde P,\tilde S)$ are related to the Cartesian coordinates $(X,P,S)$ of the previous example by the transformation~\eqref{eq:contact12} defined below.

-\end{example} Although this appears different from the structure in Example~\ref{ex:std} they define equivalent geometries, as we now show. \begin{remark} We can explicitly construct a contact transformation between $\eta_{\mathrm{std1}}$ and $\eta_{\mathrm{std2}}$ above.
+\end{example} Although this appears different from the structure in Example~\ref{ex:std} they define equivalent geometries, as we now show. \begin{remark} \rm We can explicitly construct a contact transformation between $\eta_{\mathrm{std1}}$ and $\eta_{\mathrm{std2}}$ above.
 The map

 satisfies $F^{*}\eta_{\mathrm{std2}}=\eta_{\mathrm{std1}}$.
 Consequently the two structures defined in Examples~\ref{ex:std} and~\ref{ex:H} are equivalent.
-The superficial difference arises only because they are written in different coordinates.
+The superficial difference arises only because they are written in different coordinates. \end{remark}